From beach towns to big cities and everything in between, these are the best places to live in Mexico for retirees.

 In October 2022, I left Querétaro and moved to Guadalajara.
 I fell in love with the city the previous May when what was supposed to be a 10-day trip turned into a three-week stay, and I knew I wanted to live here.

-A few of the reasons Guadalajara is one of the best places to live in Mexico for retirees is the warm climate, quality health care, cultural events, proximity to the Pacific Ocean, international airport and lower cost of living compared to other cities in Mexico.
+A few of the reasons Guadalajara is one of the best places to live in Mexico for retirees is the warm climate, quality health care, cultural events, proximity to the Pacific Ocean, and international airport.
+Plus, the cost of living in Guadalajara is much lower than Mexico City.

 Personally, I consider Guadalajara a safe place to live.
 However, petty theft happens so keep an eye on your personal belongings.